connorjones17/Bede-Casino/README.md

 # Bede-Casino

-<h3>This repository is a very simple front-end betting page.
-It is built using React and sends off any data to [Bede's](http://bedegaming.com) test api </h3>
+This repository is a very simple front-end betting page.
+It is built using React and sends off any data to [Bede's](http://bedegaming.com) test api

 <hr>